 Students have the right of access to their final examination papers.
 As a first step, the student should request an informal review with the instructor concerned, and instructors are strongly encouraged to consent.
-If the request for an informal review is denied or if the student is not satisfied with the decision, the student may submit a formal appeal to the FEAS.
-The appeal must be submitted in writing to the FEAS within four weeks of the release of results.
+If the request for an informal review is denied or if the student is not satisfied with the decision, the student may submit a formal exam re-read request to the FEAS.
+The exam re-read request must be submitted in writing to the FEAS within four weeks of the release of results.
+The application is to be accompanied by the rereading fee.